Is this program right for you?

 Because we are a teaching hospital, we have more than 80 different options through ambulatory primary care clinics.
 We are also a Center of Excellence in many different kinds of care.
 Additionally, our technology and resources are simply among the best in the world.
 And, because we offer a university combined with a hospital, our students do much less travel than in the average internship—you can easily move between the two locations on foot, bike, or via public transportation.

-Upon completion of your Dietetic Internship, you will be immediately eligible for the Registered Dietician exam and for employment.
+Upon completion of your Dietetic Internship, you will be immediately eligible for the Registered Dietitian exam and for employment.
 You will also be well-prepared should you wish to continue on to graduate school.
 Ultimately, you will be ready to provide the best in medical nutrition therapy, community nutrition, and food systems administration to improve people’s health and wellness.

 What you Learn